Heart rate variability

 Heart rate variability (HRV) is the physiological phenomenon of variation in the time interval between heartbeats.
 It is measured by the variation in the beat-to-beat interval.

-Other terms used include "cycle length variability", "R–R variability" (where R is a point corresponding to the peak of the QRS complex of the ECG wave; and RR is the interval between successive Rs), and "heart period variability".
+Other terms used include "cycle length variability", "R–R variability" (where R is a point corresponding to the peak of the QRS complex of the ECG wave; and R–R is the interval between successive Rs), and "heart period variability".
+Measurement of the RR interval (often termed normal-to-normal or NN interval when additional filtering is used) is used to derive heart rate variability.